Werewolves Within (film): Production

 In October 2018, it was announced Werewolves Within was being developed as a feature film, with Mishna Wolff set to write the screenplay for the film, while Ubisoft Motion Pictures would produce.
-Director Josh Ruben joined after his first feature film, Scare Me, got the attention of Ubisoft, who provided him with "a V.R. thing to play [the game]," he said.
+Director Josh Ruben joined after his first feature film, Scare Me (2020), attracted the attention of Ubisoft, who provided him with "a V.R. thing to play [the game]", he said.
 In January 2020, it was announced Sam Richardson had joined the cast of the film and would serve as a producer, with Josh Ruben to direct.
-In February 2020, Michael Chernus, Michaela Watkins, Cheyenne Jackson, Milana Vayntrub, George Basil, Sarah Burns, Catherine Curtin, Wayne Duvall, Harvey Guillén and Rebecca Henderson joined the cast of the film.
+In February 2020, Michael Chernus, Michaela Watkins, Cheyenne Jackson, Milana Vayntrub, George Basil, Sarah Burns, Catherine Curtin, Wayne Duvall, Harvey Guillén, and Rebecca Henderson joined the cast of the film.

 Principal photography began on February 3, 2020.
-While the videogame is set in a medieval village, the movie is set in the modern day and was shot in New York State's Hudson Valley, near the town of Woodstock.
-Locations included Main Street in Phoenicia, New York, and The Phoenicia Belle bed-and-breakfast, plus Cooper Lake, and The Golden Notebook bookstore in Woodstock.
+While the video game is set in a medieval village, the film is set in the modern day and was shot in New York State's Hudson Valley, near the town of Woodstock.
+Locations included Main Street in Phoenicia, New York, and The Phoenicia Belle bed-and-breakfast, as well as Cooper Lake, and The Golden Notebook bookstore in Woodstock.
 The historic Fleischmanns Yeast family estate, now the retreat center, Spillian, in Fleischmanns, New York, served as the Beaverfield Inn, and as production headquarters.

 Ruben said the film's low budget prevented it from being able to afford to license the U.S. Postal Service logo, resulting in cast-member Milana Vayntrub playing a postal worker for the "'National Mail Service' or something."
 He also explained that the cast's wardrobe was deliberately exaggerated: "I wanted the wardrobes to look like they might get turned into action figures.
 Someday, someone may want to dress up as these characters for Halloween."

 Release

 After IFC Films acquired distribution rights to the film, Werewolves Within had its world premiere at the Tribeca Film Festival in June 2021.
-The film received a limited release on June 25, 2021, followed by video on demand on July 2, 2021.
+The film received a limited theatrical release in the United States on June 25, 2021, followed by video on demand on July 2, 2021.

 Reception

 Box office

-The film grossed $575,783 in the U.S. and $416,115 in other territories, for a worldwide total of $991,898.
+The film grossed $575,783 in the United States and Canada, and $416,115 in other territories, for a worldwide total of $991,898.

 In North America, Werewolves Within opened in 270 theaters in its opening weekend and grossed $250,811.
 In its second weekend it made $115,250 from 209 theaters; it was also the most-rented film on the iTunes Store's independent, horror, and comedy charts.